Blog

 2. What are the hidden costs of leasing a car?

-Common hidden costs include acquisition fees, lease-end charges, excess mileage penalties, and wear-and-tear fees.
+Common hidden costs include acquisition fees, lease-end charges, excess kilometre penalties, and wear-and-tear fees.

 3. What credit score is needed for leasing vs buying a car?